Early Absentee Voting In Person

 Lima, Ohio 45802

-If requesting your ballot by mail, your written request for an absentee ballot must be received at the board of elections by:Noon of the third day (Saturday) before Election Day
+If requesting your ballot by mail, your written request for an absentee ballot must be received at the board of elections by 12 noon on the Saturday before Election Day